PGBFDH18/project-3-ludo-web-app-hackerman_web_page/docs/Diary.md

 Added logging to Controller aswell as when you add a player it will show up under *Added Players*.

 ### Day 8 - Feb 11
 With the API basically done we will now move on to making the game playable.
 We tried to get the position of a specific piece from a player but not the result we were looking for.
 So most of the day were spent on forums to find a soluton for this.
-UnitTests were also added to the project
+UnitTests were also added to the project.

 ### Day 9 - *Feb 12*
 We started of where we left of yesterday, by trying to get information(position) from a piece.
 We also went back to the gameboard and "implementing" the game logic to the visible gameboard.
 For example, we want to move pieces out to the gameboard, for now we can only hardcode it to move to a specific tile.
 Fixed some of-by-one errors and changed a few lines of code of html to razor.